DFE-Digital/early-careers-framework/app/views/lead_providers/guidance/ecf_usage.md

 See [confirm participant declarations](/lead-providers/guidance/reference#post-api-v1-participant-declarations) endpoint.

+### 2. Provider records the participant declaration id

+Store the returned participant declaration id for future management tasks.

 ## Voiding a participant declaration

-This scenario begins after a participant declaration has been submitted which will return an identifier for the participant declaration.
+This scenario begins after a participant declaration has been submitted and an identifier for the participant declaration was collected.

 ### 1. Provider voids a participant declaration